 This INTERACTIVE workshops will take you through several ways of eliminating unnecessary words from your manuscript to deliver a crisp and clean story.
 This covers phrasing and action vs. dialogue tags, plus words that creep in without our knowledge and my favorite, misplaced modifiers.

-Geared towards writers who have finished a manuscript and those who want a refresher.
+Geared towards writers who have finished a manuscript and those who want a refresher in editing.
 Will be using samples submitted by the attendees.

 Abigail Sharpe is a Boston-bred Yankee now eating grits and saying “y’all” in North Central Florida.
 She dreamed more of being a stage actress or joining the CIA than being an author.
-While she still enjoys participating in community theater productions and singing karaoke, the secret-agent career was replaced by hours at her computer, writing passionate and playful contemporary romance.
+While she still enjoys participating in community theater productions and singing karaoke, the secret-agent career was replaced by hours at her computer, writing stories of love and laughter and happily ever after.